Skip to content

 --max-speakers N You want to cap false speaker detection

-See Model Options for whisper model and compute type guidance.
+See Model Options for Whisper model and compute type guidance.